The library’s new discovery service Primo is now available for all students.

 CLICK HERE to access Primo online.

-The student library on Level 8 (main campus 28 Elizabeth St) holds a range of textbooks, fiction and non-fiction, local and international magazines and newspapers, periodicals, interactive English-learning CDs (including popular titles) and DVDs to support teachers and students to produce excellent results in their subject area.
+The student library on (main campus 28 Elizabeth St) holds a range of textbooks, fiction and non-fiction, local and international magazines and newspapers, periodicals, interactive English-learning CDs (including popular titles) and DVDs to support teachers and students to produce excellent results in their subject area.

 With loads of natural light and Elizabeth St views, the library is an ideal place for study at large communal tables, a quiet chat with friends, or to relax on comfortable couches.
 Student-Trainer meetings are often held here too.

 There are seven computers available for student use inside and outside the Library on Level 8.